- Mortality from Cardiovascular diseases are rising.

 - The workstream will also enable a targeted approach to increasing awareness of the signs and symptoms of TIA/Stroke amongst health care professionals and members of the public in Wakefield.
 Ultimately, the need is to ensure commissioning of an effective and evidence based service for TIA patients.

 Diabetes in disease terms is strictly a disease of the endocrine system, however the manifestations of the disease are often cardiovascular diseases.
 Diabetes, excess weight, low physical activity and smoking are major risk factors for developing cardiovascular disease.
-For more information on Diabetes please go to here.
+For more information on Diabetes please click here.

 Life style risk factors such as alcohol consumption, obesity and smoking are serious issues affecting CVD in Wakefield district.
 Alcohol consumption has continued to increase in the area, with the middle aged being the largest consumers of alcohol in the district.
 Admissions for cardiovascular diseases where alcohol is involved are increasing in the district.
 The adult population who are overweight is greater than the national average.
 Over the last five years this proportion has been on an upward trend.
 On a slightly better note smoking, though still at higher level than national levels, has consistently been on a decreasing trend.